 Synopsis:

 A psychic, Alex Gardner (Dennis Quaid, Breaking Away), reluctantly joins a secret government project about dream manipulation.
-But Alex soon finds out that the project is part of a devilish plot to kill the President of the United States.
+But Alex soon finds out that the project is part of a devilish plot to assassinate the President of the United States.

 Reaction & Thoughts: